6. The Bone Shore

 “Did I say I was afraid?
 I am not afraid,” Pippin retorted.
 “Snakes, serpents, basilisks, salamandrines, great worms, dragons flightless and winged, fell beasts—I am not fond of scaly things.”

 “There are no dragons here,” said Poclis.
-“They live where you
+“They live where you come from.”

 Now Pippin peeped over the crest of the dune at the giant reptile between him and fresh water.
 No dragons indeed.